mnafees/liver/README.md

 # Liver

-A recursive file watcher that works by attaching itself to processes
+A dead simple recursive file watcher that works by attaching itself to processes

 ## Installation